ThanujMaligi/Traffic-Flow-Simulation-Using-OS-Based-Algorithms-/README.md

 Follow these steps to set up the project on your local machine:

+The Pygame window will open, displaying the four-way intersection simulation.
+You can observe traffic flow:

+Before OS Algorithms: Round-robin scheduling with no priority for emergency vehicles.

+After OS Algorithms: FCFS and priority scheduling prioritize ambulances, with maximum vehicles first for regular traffic.

 ```bash
 # Clone the Repository
 git clone https://github.com/your-repo/traffic-flow-simulation.git